 - Curriculum at level (Language arts, Math, Science & History is enough though you could add more if you are eager)

 - Creating a desire to learn and a fascination for discovery is so much more important at this age than checking off the box of getting a lesson “done” in a book.

 - My list for elementary age homeschoolers could be repeated here.
 For the sake of time, I will just make some additions for Jr High.

 - Student planner.
-I like A Plan In Place This is a good time for your student to start tracking assignments and progress if you have not done that yet.
+I like A Plan In Place (affiliate link) This is a good time for your student to start tracking assignments and progress if you have not done that yet.

 - Some sort of computer option for lessons to be typed out (though some parents still like to see them handwritten at this age)

 - Start preparing for a more rigorous education in years to come but please know, jr. high courses do not need to go on a transcript.

 - Curriculum for core subjects (at their level, not necessarily according to their age)